Mental health at work

 Using Ordinary Management Tools To Identify Problems And Needs¶

 Expect that the situation, your team’s needs, and your own needs will continue to change.
 Check in regularly — particularly at transition points.
 You can help problem-solve any issues that come up only if you know what’s happening.
 Those conversations will also give you an opportunity to reiterate norms and practices that support mental health.
 In order to support your employees’ mental health, digging further into the work-related causes is a great place to start.
 Take a look at the processes within your business.
 Is there anything that stands out that could cause unnecessary stress?
 Is it a high-pressured environment?
 Do many employees work alone?
 Could you make the hours more flexible?
 Are your employees’ workloads manageable?
 Workplace mental health needs to be an important part of the wider transformation of how society approaches mental health, empowering individuals as employees to require transparency of their employers, and understand how to support themselves and others.
 One can unearth supplementary info regarding Employee Mental Health Programs Approaches in this Health and Safety Executive article.

-Updated by Anonymous 6 days ago
+Updated by Anonymous over 1 year ago